Permal Group

-Permal Group is a British investment management firm focused on hedge funds and private equity funds for international investors.
+Permal Group is a British investment management firm specialized in hedge funds and private equity funds for international investors.

-Permal was founded in 1973 and operates one of the oldest fund of hedge funds and as of 2013, manages approximately $22 billion in assets.
-Clients include sovereign wealth funds, pension funds, endowments, foundations, insurance companies, family offices, private banks and high-net-worth individuals.
+Permal was founded in 1973 and operates one of the oldest fund of hedge funds, and, as of 2013, manages approximately $22 billion in assets.
+Clients include sovereign wealth funds, pension funds, endowments, foundations, insurance companies, family offices, private banks, and high-net-worth individuals.

 Its CEO is Omar Kodmani and its Chairman is Isaac R. Souede.
 Permal is headquartered in London, with offices in New York, Boston, Singapore, Paris, Nassau, Dubai, Hong Kong, and Beijing.

 History

 The company was founded in 1973.

 In 2005, Permal was acquired by Legg Mason in an $800 million transaction and operates as a subsidiary of that company.

 In 2013, Permal acquired Fauchier Partners, a leading European based manager of funds of hedge funds, from BNP Paribas Investment Partners.

 In 2016, the Permal Group subsidiary merged with EnTrust Capital to increase assets.
 After the merger the firm became EnTrustPermal, rebranding to EnTrust Global in 2019.
 In 2020 Gregg Hymowitz, the founder of EnTrust Capital, bought back Legg Mason's share of EnTrust Global, making it an independent private company.